ofiwg/libfabric/man/fi_rma.3.md

 ## fi_write

 The call fi_write transfers the data contained in the user-specified data buffer to a remote memory region.
-The local endpoint must be connected to a remote endpoint or destination before fi_write is called.
-Unless the endpoint has been configured differently, the data buffer passed into fi_write must not be touched by the application until the fi_write call completes asynchronously.

 ## fi_writev